hazelcast/hazelcast-reference-manual/src/JCache-NearCache.md

 - Look for near cache configuration with the name of the cache given in the client configuration.
 - If a defined near cache configuration is found, use this near cache configuration defined at the client.
 - Otherwise:
-	- If there is a defined default near cache configuration is found, use this default near cache configuration.
+	- If a defined default near cache configuration is found, use this default near cache configuration.
 	- If there is no default near cache configuration, it means there is no near cache configuration for cache.